bobfang1992/personal-blog/content/blog/2022-09-04-cpp-compiation/index.md

 ---
-title: Theory about C++ compile time
+title: Notes about C++ compile time
 date: 2022-09-04T19:01:00Z
 description: Some thoughts on how to speed up C++ compilation
 ---